 Reflecting AFMC's long-term capital growth objective, the company's dividend policy has historically been to not declare annual dividends.
-However, the board says that it now considers that the cash-generative nature of many frontier companies, and the dividends into which this can translate, is increasingly an important part of the rationale for investing in frontier markets as an asset class.
+However, the board now considers that the cash-generative nature of many frontier companies, and the dividends into which this can translate, is increasingly an important part of the rationale for investing in frontier markets as an asset class.
 The board is also aware that this is an evolving practice elsewhere in the market and believes that initiating regular dividend payments should enhance the marketability of the company's shares and help to moderate discount volatility.
-Seven out of the 11 funds in the global emerging markets peer group pay dividends and the introduction of a semi-annual dividend brings AFMC into line with its closest competitor, BlackRock Frontiers.
+We share these views.
+It is worth noting that, whilst not all of the funds in the global emerging markets peer group pay dividends, seven out of the 11 funds do and the introduction of a semi-annual dividend brings AFMC into line with its closest competitor, BlackRock Frontiers.